discordjs/guide/guide/sharding/README.md

 ## BroadcastEval

 Next, check out another handy sharding method known as <DocsLink path="class/ShardClientUtil?scrollTo=broadcastEval" type="method" />.
-This method makes all of the shards evaluate a given method, which recieves a `client` and a `context` argument.
+This method makes all of the shards evaluate a given method, which receives a `client` and a `context` argument.
 The `client` argument refers to the Client object of the shard evaluating it.
 You can read about the `context` argument [here](/sharding/additional-information.md#eval-arguments).

 ```js
 client.shard